leighmcculloch/leighmcculloch.com/source/content/posts/2018/tool-go-check-no-globals-no-inits.md

 disqus_identifier = "tklhlbq"
 +++

+**Updated Sun, Jan 8, 2023: Updated install instructions to use golangci-lint *instead of gometalinter.**

 I just created `gochecknoglobals` and `gochecknoinits`.
 The lint tools scan Go code in the current directory and error if they discover global variables or package-level `init` functions.

 I recently saw Dave Cheney's tweet about not using global variables and read Peter Bourgon's in-depth follow up [A theory of modern Go](https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html).
 The tl;dr is magic code is bad because you need to know more about how it works than is immediate obvious from reading about it's use, and global variables and `init` functions are magic because they carry side-effects through an application that aren't contained by the functions that use or rely on them.